 So how do we judge quality?
 With so many great brands to choose from, here's what professionals say:

-What Are the Steps Involved in the Process of Making Organic Wool?
+What Are the Steps in the Organic Wool Production Process?

-The process of making organic wool is as follows:
+The process of making natural wool is as follows:

 What Are the Disadvantages of Organic Wool?